Online • outdoors • ad-hoc session

 I’m Star,

-As someone who has lived between cultures too, I understand that multicultural life can be rich, layered, and meaningful, but it can also bring challenges that are hard to explain and even harder to carry on your own.
+As someone living between cultures too, I understand that multicultural life can be rich, layered, and meaningful, but it can also bring challenges that are hard to explain and even harder to carry on your own.

 I’m also a counsellor who has been a client.
-I remember what it is like to feel “too complicated”, to function well on the outside while feeling anxious and overwhelmed underneath, and to want things to change without knowing where to begin.
+I remember what it is like to feel “too complicated” and “broken” on the inside, while still forcing a smile on the outside.

 If this feels familiar, you’re welcome to get in touch for a free 20-minute intro call and see whether working together feels like the right fit.